 U of T students mark global day for public use of city streets by taking over Toronto parking spot: U of T News

-A group of undergraduate and graduate students from a variety of departments across the University of Toronto are planning a Park(ing) Day installation on Toronto’s public streets in September 2019.
-This project has the opportunity to raise awareness of the deficiencies in public spaces in Toronto and provide an enjoyable public space – even just for one day.
+A group of undergraduate and graduate students from a variety of departments across the University of Toronto planned a PARKing Day installation for September 2019.
+This project raises awareness of the deficiencies in public spaces in Toronto and provide an enjoyable public space – even just for one day.

-There are currently 28 undergraduate and graduate students involved in this project.
-This hands-on experience will provide both the graduate and undergraduate students with a variety of skills – to mobilize and collaborate, to design interesting urban spaces, to participate in local placemaking, and to engage in advocating for public space interventions in their city.
+This hands-on experience provided both the graduate and undergraduate students with a variety of skills – to mobilize and collaborate, to design interesting urban spaces, to participate in local placemaking, and to engage in advocating for public space interventions in their city.